rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

+* the Rust code imported `window.alert`
-* generated JS file has glue for wrapping imported functions and translating their arguments into something that wasm-bindgen can understand
+* so generated JS has glue for wrapping imported functions and translating their arguments from numbers to JS things

 ---